 Developing a clear picture of your current financial health and well being followed by a plan to maintain/achieve financial goals are important steps in managing financial assets.
 Some clients have a clear picture of their current financial standing and planning goals for the future, while others do not.
 Financial planning is important to achieve financial goals, and we recommend the use of a specialist trained in these processes (Certified Financial Planner™) for those who don’t.

 At GAM, we are not financial planners.
 We are portfolio managers and analysts (Chartered Financial Analysts®).
 Most people do not realize/understand the difference, but it is significant.
 To boil it down, a CFP® will create a plan and a CFA® will implement it.
 We are investment advisory who works together with a financial adviser to reach financial goals you want.

 Where We Are Different

 All too often financial planners will hold themselves out as a one-stop-shop where they do both the planning and implementation.
 Our investors do not believe in this approach and instead realize the importance of utilizing the special training, knowledge and experience of both a CFP® and CFA®.
-For clients needing the services of a CFP®, we can work with your existing planner or we use the services of Holly P. Thomas LLC.
+For clients needing the services of a CFP®, we can work with your existing planner or we use the services of Holly Donaldson Financial Planning, LLC.

 Their planning process includes